 Fear is a performance killer.
 Fear tells us we’re not good enough.
 Even confidence is shattered by fear.
 Only courage can stand up to it.
 Courage gets us moving forward in spite of fear.

 But fear has a secret.
 It needs idleness.
 Mountain climbers only feel fear when they stop climbing.
 Excitement, engagement, and flow are in the climb—in the active pursuit.
 Growth is in the climb.
 Fulfillment is in the climb.
 Fear is in idleness, so … keep climbing.

 Stay focused on the next step and keep moving.
 As Seth Godin says, “dance with fear.”
 Embrace the journey.
 Love the climb.
 The view from the summit is nice, but it’s fleeting.
-It’s the climb that changes us; the climb makes us into who we dare to believe we could be.
+It’s the climb that changes us; the climb makes us into who we dare to believe we can be.